apache/axis-axis2-java-core/1_1/modules/samples/yahoorestsearch/README.txt

 Pre-Requisites
 ==============

-Apache Ant must be installed in the system.
+None.

 Running The Sample
 ==================

-Type "ant" to run the graphical user interface for this sample.
+There are couple of ways you can run this sample.

+1. If you have Apache Ant installed in your system, type "ant" from within samples/yahoorestsearch folder.
+2. Use either run.bat or run.sh (depending on your platform).